AdobeDocs/learning-manager.en/help/migrated/authors/frequently-asked-questions-for-authors.md

 **Retired** - After publishing a course, you can move it to a retired state if you don't want the course to appear in course catalog for learners.

-**Deleted** - A course under deleted state is when it is removed completely from the Adobe Captivate Prime application.
+**Deleted** - A course under deleted state is when it is removed completely from the Adobe Learning Manager application.
 Courses can be deleted by authors only when they are in draft or retired states.

 +++